-- 1. Bids must be solicited from an adequate number of known suppliers, providing them sufficient response time prior to the date set for opening the bids, and the invitation for bids must be publicly advertised (not required for nonprofit entities); - The invitation for bids, which will include any specifications and pertinent attachments, must define the items or services in order for the bidder to properly respond; - 3.
-All bids will be opened at the time and place prescribed in the invitation for bids, and the bids must be opened publicly. - 4.
+- 1. Bids must be solicited from an adequate number of known suppliers, providing them sufficient response time prior to the date set for opening the bids, and the invitation for bids must be publicly advertised (not required for nonprofit entities); - 2.
+The invitation for bids, which will include any specifications and pertinent attachments, must define the items or services in order for the bidder to properly respond; - 3.
+All bids will be opened at the time and place prescribed in the invitation for bids, and the bids must be opened publicly; - 4.
 The subrecipient shall enter into a firm fixed price contract award with the lowest responsive and responsible bidder.
 Where specified in bidding documents, factors such as discounts, transportation cost, and life cycle costs must be considered in determining which bid is lowest.
 Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of; and - 5.
-Any or all bids may be rejected if there is a sound documented reason. - 4.
-Competitive Proposals (RFP): Estimated annual value exceeds \$50,000 per year and exceeds \$150,000 for multiyear contracts: The technique of competitive proposals is normally conducted with more than one source submitting an offer, and either a fixed price or cost-reimbursement type contract is awarded.
-It is generally used when a sealed bidding process is not appropriate, generally for service contracts, such as archeological services, historian services, or asbestos testing, although if the price point is below this threshold, an RFP is not required but merely recommended.
-Apart from professional services such as architectural/engineering (A/E) services or technical assistance (TA) (which uses a competitive method regardless of contract price see note below for A/E process), this method is not commonly used for traditional CDBG projects.
-If you believe your projects warrants this method for anything other than the professional services identified above, please consult with your IEDA project manager prior to initiating the process.
-If this method is used, the following requirements apply: - 1.
-Requests for proposals must be publicized and identify all evaluation factors and their relative importance.
-Any response to publicized requests for proposals must be considered to the maximum extent practical; - 2.
-Proposals must be solicited from an adequate number of qualified sources; - 3.
-The subrecipient must have a written method for conducting technical evaluations of the proposals received and for selecting recipients; - 4.
-Contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered; and - 5.
-The subrecipient must use competitive procedures for qualifications-based procurement (i.e., RFQ: Request for Qualifications) of architectural/engineering (A/E) professional services whereby competitors' qualifications are evaluated and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation.
+Any or all bids may be rejected if there is a sound documented reason.

+Competitive Selection Process: The technique of competitive proposals is normally conducted with more than one source submitting an offer, and either a fixed price or cost-reimbursement type contract is awarded.
+It is generally used when a sealed bidding process is not appropriate.
+If this method is used, the following requirements apply:

+- (1) Requests for proposals must be publicized and identify all evaluation factors and their relative importance.
+Any response to publicized requests for proposals must be considered to the maximum extent practical; - (2) Proposals must be solicited from an adequate number of qualified sources; - (3) The subrecipient must have a written method for conducting technical evaluations of the proposals received and for selecting recipients; - (4) Contracts must be awarded to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered; and - (5) The subrecipient may use competitive proposal procedures for qualifications-based procurement of architectural/engineering (A/E) professional services whereby competitors' qualifications are evaluated and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation.
 The method, where price is not used as a selection factor, can only be used in procurement of A/E professional services.
 It cannot be used to purchase other types of services though A/E firms are a potential source to perform the proposed effort.

-Note: Noncompetitive proposals: Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one source and may be used only when one or more of the following circumstances apply:
+Noncompetitive proposals: Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one source and may be used only when one or more of the following circumstances apply:

-- 1. The item is available only from a single source.
-This type of procurement is referred to as sole-source procurement; - 2.
-The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - 3.
-The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the non-Federal entity; or - 4.
-After solicitation of a number of sources, competition is determined inadequate.
+- (1) The item is available only from a single source.
+This type of procurement is referred to as sole-source procurement; - (2) The public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - (3) The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the non-Federal entity; or - (4) After solicitation of a number of sources, competition is determined inadequate.
 This type of procurement is referred to as single-source procurement.

-Responsible unit: IEDA project managers verified via monitoring and/or state auditor.
+Responsible unit: IEDA disaster project managers verified via monitoring and/or state auditor